ham radio coax installation showing cable spool, antenna setup, and underground conduit routing in yard

-Proper coax routing matters because it protects overall signal quality while also preventing long-term damage to the feedline that can quietly degrade performance over time.
+Proper coax cable routing matters because it protects overall signal quality while also preventing long-term damage to the feedline that can quietly degrade performance over time.
 Moreover, smart routing choices help reduce noise pickup from nearby electrical sources.
 This minimize impedance disruptions, and avoid unnecessary signal loss caused by sharp bends, abrasion, or moisture intrusion.

 When coax is routed thoughtfully, it remains mechanically stable, electrically efficient, and easier to maintain, which leads to more consistent on-air results.
 Therefore, every station benefits from choosing the best coax path early.
 Good planning upfront saves troubleshooting time, replacement costs, and performance headaches later.